SOL-Strategies/solana-validator-failover/quic-handshake-test/KNOWN_ISSUE.md

 ## Root Cause

-**UPDATE**: This is NOT a general Ubuntu 24 compatibility issue.
-The same quic-go version works locally on Ubuntu 24 but fails on servers.
+**Key Finding**: quic-go v0.43.1 **WORKS** on the same servers, so this is NOT a firewall or general Ubuntu 24 issue.

-This suggests an **environment-specific configuration issue** on the servers, such as:
-- Network stack configuration differences
-- Firewall/iptables rules
+This is a **quic-go 0.44.0+ specific change** that breaks compatibility with the server network environment (Tailscale + kernel 6.8.0), while:
+- ✅ Works locally (Ubuntu 24, kernel 6.16.3, Tailscale)
+- ✅ Works on servers with v0.43.1 (same servers, same firewall, same network)
+- ❌ Fails on servers with v0.44.0+ (same servers, same firewall, same network)

+**Hypothesis**: quic-go 0.44.0+ introduced changes to:
-- UDP buffer sizes
+- UDP socket options
+- ECN (Explicit Congestion Notification) handling
-- Network interface settings
+- Network interface feature detection
-- Containerization or network namespace differences
-- Kernel module differences
+- Packet handling that interacts differently with Tailscale/kernel 6.8.0

-The handshake packets appear to be sent but never received/acknowledged, suggesting a network configuration or UDP handling issue specific to the server environment.
+The handshake packets appear to be sent but never received/acknowledged, suggesting a UDP packet handling difference in quic-go 0.44.0+ that's incompatible with the server's network stack configuration.

 ## Workarounds